act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 #### Inapplicable example 4

-This document has a <title> element but is inapplicable since the document element is an SVG <svg> element:
+This document has a <title> element but is inapplicable since the document element is an SVG <svg> element.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg">